AngleProtocol/angle-docs/merkl/smart-contracts.md

 {% hint style="info" %}
 Addresses of the `Distributor` and `DistributionCreator` contracts are the same across all chains.
 {% endhint %}

-## Add a new AMM or chain to Merkl

-Merkl can be expanded to any chain and any concentrated liquidity AMM that works similarly to UniswapV3.
-To get your AMM or chain supported on Merkl, please create a BD ticket in our [Discord](https://discord.com/invite/5Af6xum9bc) and fill out [this form](https://tally.so/r/3XJODP).

-## ➕ Add an ALM to Merkl

-### Pre-requisites

-Merkl only supports liquidity managers which use the same architecture as Gamma or Arrakis.
-The liquidity manager must verify the following pre-requisites:

-- Use a factory contract which creates vaults and emits an event when creating them
-- Vaults issue a single ERC-20 token
-- Vaults have a `pool()` function to get the DEX pool associated to the vault
-- All the contracts must be verified

-### Requesting support for a new liquidity manager

-To add support for your liquidity manager you can create a BD ticket in our [Discord](https://discord.com/invite/5Af6xum9bc) and fill out [this form](https://tally.so/r/w4JYLr).

-## Add a new reward token to Merkl

-Reward tokens sent through Merkl need to be whitelisted before being used.
-To get your token whitelisted, please fill [this form](https://tally.so/r/3y2bqx), open a pull request with your token information [on this repo](https://github.com/AngleProtocol/angle-assets) and create a BD ticket in our [Discord](https://discord.com/invite/5Af6xum9bc).